cheesecakeassassin/santas-email-regex-tutorial/Develop/gist-template.md

 ## Summary

 There are so many different uses for regex but for this gist I will focus solely on the regex for matching an email.
+A regex in short is a string of characters that assist in finding patterns in text.
+It is essential to programming.
+Here's an example of the email regex we will be discussing:

 ```
 /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/